himmAllRight/himmAllRight-source/content/notes/server-transition-plan.md

 - [ ] Containers on ZFS or LVM pools?
 - [ ] Network so Containers on main network
 - [ ] Auto Backups

+## Notes

+- So, I just installed [cockpit](http://cockpit-project.org/) on the test server.
+It's been a long time since I have used it, and it has really improved.
+It has interfaces to my VMs and docker containers.
+It's not as extensive as Proxmox, but honestly, goes enough of the way there for me.